haygcao/yourcallyourruletranslation/README.md

   * Requires muting your native SMS app's notifications to prevent unwanted alerts.
   * Blocked SMS messages will still be delivered but will not trigger notifications.
 * **Data Control:** No built-in online database.
 All data is managed locally on your device, ensuring your privacy.
-* **Backup & Restore:** Support for WebDAV, Google Drive, and OneDrive for seamless data backup and restoration.
+* **Backup & Restore:** Support for WebDAV, Google Drive, and OneDrive for seamless data backup and restoration.  （By watching ads, unlock random VIP privileges）

 ## Extending Functionality